Nigel Benn: WBO middleweight champion

+Benn vs. Barkley

 His first defence was in August 1990 against former WBC champion Iran Barkley.
 Benn won by virtue of the three-knockdown rule at the end of the first round.

+Benn vs. Eubank

 Only three months later, Benn would return to the UK to make his second defence, this time against unbeaten British rival Chris Eubank (24–0).
 The build-up to the fight was noted for the intense acrimony between the two; in contrast to Eubank, who insisted that he did not hate Benn despite denigrating him and his abilities, Benn declared that he genuinely hated Eubank and intended to beat him severely.
 In a fiercely competitive bout held at Birmingham on 18 November 1990, Benn lost his title to Eubank by ninth-round technical knockout.
-Despite dropping Eubank in the eighth round, Eubank would come back in the very next round with a relentless flurry that left Benn staggered and largely defenseless against the ropes, forcing referee Richard Steele to step in.
+Despite dropping Eubank in the eighth round, Eubank came back in the next round with a relentless flurry that left Benn staggered and largely defenseless against the ropes, forcing referee Richard Steele to step in.
 This was the second loss of Benn's career.